devsharmagit/media-inteliigence/README.md

 2. Implement domain-specific NER training for tech entities
 3. Add post-processing rules: if entity matches `^[A-Z][a-z]*\+\+$`, classify as TECHNOLOGY

+**Additional failure modes discovered in production:**

+- **Markdown artifacts**: `"| hacker_homie"` was extracted as an entity name because HN comments use pipe characters for formatting, and spaCy's NER doesn't filter markup characters
+- **Merged entities**: `"Bun/Anthropic"` appears as a single node when it should be two separate entities.
+This happens when entities are mentioned together with a slash in context like "Bun (by Anthropic)" or comparison lists
+- **Measurement units as entities**: `"GB"` (gigabytes) was classified as a GPE (geopolitical entity) because it's capitalized and appears in contexts like "16GB RAM" where spaCy's statistical model misclassifies it
+- **Domain-specific acronyms**: `"TLDR"`, `"FIRE"`, `"RSU"` appear as entity nodes but carry no semantic value.
+These are community jargon (HN, Reddit finance discussions) that pass entity extraction but shouldn't be graph nodes

+**What would fix this:** A post-processing entity filter that:
+1. Strips leading non-alphanumeric characters (`"| hacker_homie"` → `"hacker_homie"`)
+2. Splits slash-separated entities (`"Bun/Anthropic"` → two nodes)
+3. Maintains a stoplist of measurement units and common acronyms
+4. Validates entity type makes sense (e.g., reject ORG entities that are single letters/numbers)

 ### How would you detect and suppress spurious edges at scale?

 **Real examples from our crawl:**

-The most common edge in our graph is `[FAQ] --[mentioned_with]--> [API]` (weight: 18).
+The most common edge in our graph is `[FAQ] --[mentioned_with]--> [API]` (weight: 38).
+Note: weights increase with each crawl run; this reflects cumulative counts across multiple pipeline executions.
 This appears because Hacker News pages contain navigation elements with "FAQ," "API," "Apply," and "Contact" links.
 These aren't real relationships — they're website chrome.
+This weight grew from 18 to 38 across two pipeline runs, demonstrating that navigation chrome accumulates faster than real content relationships.

 **The problem:** Co-occurrence edges dominate numerically.
 Out of 729 edges:
 - ~90% are `mentioned_with` (co-occurrence fallback)